zazuko/SPEX/README.md

 Inferring the correct structure automatically will require more work than the generic queries used by SPEX.

-The URL of the shape is work in progress, see issue #25 for discussion.
+The URL of the shape is work in progress, see [this issue](https://github.com/zazuko/endpoint-explorer/issues/25) for more information.

 SPEX tries to find a good layout to render the different tables.
 This is not easy and there is surely room for improvement.